-Many projects also establish Community Engagement Funds, funded by the developer, to fund a wide range of initiatives that benefit the local community.
+Many projects also establish Community Engagement Funds, funded by the developer, to support a wide range of initiatives that benefit the local community.
 In some cases, such funds are a condition of the permit approval, but largely these are voluntary arrangements proposed by the developer.

-In general, there is more work to be done by developers to provide up-to-date websites with clear transparency of information about the developer, the project, how and who to contact at the developer, how to make a complaint and the complaint process along with access to all relevant project documents.
+In general, there is more work to be done by developers to provide up-to-date websites with clear transparency of information about the developer, the project, current news, how and who to contact in the organisation, how to make a complaint and access the complaint process procedure – along with access to all relevant project documents.
 While most projects and developers now maintain effective project websites, some project websites remain difficult to find, are out of date or lack sufficient information and easy navigation.

-Some regions of Australia are experiencing increased clustering of proposed and approved wind farms which may result in multiple wind farms infiltrating and ’surrounding’ communities.
-As a result, there is both the need and opportunities for individual project developers to communicate more effectively with each other and better coordinate engagement with the affected community.
-This could range from combined initiatives by wind farm developers through to coordination of construction programs to minimise cumulative impacts on residents and townships.
+Some regions of Australia are experiencing increased clustering of proposed and approved projects, which may result in multiple projects infiltrating and ’surrounding’ communities.
+As a result, there is both the need and opportunity for individual project developers to communicate more effectively with each other and better coordinate engagement with the broader affected community.
+These activities could range from combined community engagement initiatives by developers through to coordination of construction programs in order to minimise cumulative impacts on residents and townships.

-3.2.3.
-The developer should, in consultation with the responsible authority and the community, consider establishing a CCC (or equivalent) with an appropriate charter and membership (noting that in some jurisdictions, a CCC may be mandated).
-The CCC Chair should, where practical, be a respected and representative member of the community at large as well as independent of any direct impact or beneficiary of the proposed wind farm.
+3.2.3 The developer should, in consultation with the responsible authority and the community, consider establishing a CCC (or equivalent) with an appropriate charter and membership (noting that in some jurisdictions, a CCC may be mandated).
+The CCC Chair should, where practical, be a respected and representative member of the community at large as well as independent of any direct impact or beneficiary of the proposed project.
 Ideally, the CCC should meet monthly during critical stages of the project’s development, approval, construction, post-construction testing and initial operations.

-- establishing a ‘shop front’ in the community town centre that provides project/permit information, a map and model of the project, information about wind farms and an ability to address questions or concerns raised by community members
+- establishing a ‘shop front’ in the community town centre that provides project/permit information, a map and model of the project, information about wind and solar farms and an ability to address questions or concerns raised by community members

 - providing an informal channel for community members to ask questions and provide feedback about the project, and be able to do so anonymously if required